April 13, 2022 1 PM – 4 PM EDT

 Faculty Mentor for the California Community Colleges CVC-OEI/@ONE

 Dr. Michelle Pacansky-Brock is a noted leader in higher education with expertise in online teaching, course design, and faculty development.
 Michelle’s work has helped online instructors across the nation understand how to craft relevant, humanized online learning experiences that support the diverse needs of college students.
 In her current role as Faculty Mentor for the California Community Colleges CVC-OEI/@ONE, she coordinates professional development in support of quality online teaching and learning and is leading an intersegmental California Learning Lab grant project that will examine the impact of humanized online instruction on diverse students in undergraduate online STEM courses in California.
 Connect with Michelle on Twitter @brocansky.

 Dr. Alyson Adams

 Alyson Adams is a faculty member in the Teachers, Schools, & Society program in the College of Education, and serves as the Associate Director for Teaching and Teacher Education.
 Dr. Adams' teaching and research is largely focused around online graduate programs for practicing educators at the masters and doctorate levels in the areas of teacher leadership and professional learning.

 Lecturer, Entomology and Nematology

 Anthony Auletta is a lecturer in the Entomology & Nematology Department at the University of Florida.
 At the heart of his teaching program are course-based undergraduate research experiences (CUREs), which bridge the gap between the classroom and laboratory by engaging students in authentic research projects as part of their curriculum.
-Through this and his other teaching efforts, he hopes to help students foster a lifelong interest in science and an appreciation for insects.
+Through this and his other teaching efforts, he hopes to help students foster a lifelong interest in science and a greater appreciation for insects.

 Dr. Diba Mani

-Lecturer, Applied Physiology & Kinesiology
+Instructional Assistant Professor, Applied Physiology & Kinesiology

 Dr. Erika Brooke